Jiang Bin (Ming dynasty)

-Jiang Bin (d.
-1521) was a Ming dynasty officer and a favorite of the Zhengde Emperor.
+Jiang Bin (died 11 July 1521) was a Ming dynasty officer and a favorite of the Zhengde Emperor.
 He rose to become one of the most influential men in Ming China, starting from 1512.
 After the Zhengde Emperor's death in 1521, Jiang's attempts to gain power were unsuccessful.
 The new government, led by Grand Secretary Yang Tinghe, ultimately executed him.

 Biography

-Jiang Bin was a cavalry officer from a military household who was assigned to the garrison at Xuanfu.
-He was known for his exceptional archery skills and in 1511, he proved his bravery in battles against rebels in Nanzhili.
+Jiang Bin was a Ming dynasty cavalry officer from a military household who was assigned to the garrison at Xuanfu (present-day Xuanhua, Hebei, China).
+He was known for his exceptional archery skills.
+In 1511, he proved his bravery in battles against rebels in Nanzhili.
 Despite being hit by three arrows, including one in the ear, Jiang continued to fight.
 In 1512, he was able to secure an audience with the Zhengde Emperor through a bribe to Qian Ning.
 The Emperor was impressed by Jiang's strength, imposing presence, and his wealth of exciting battle stories.
 Qian, who initially supported Jiang, turned against him when he realized that he was losing influence.

 Jiang proposed a reform to the Emperor, suggesting a rotation of units.
 He believed that the garrison in the capital lacked combat experience and was unable to effectively fight against rebels.
 His proposal was to bring experienced units from the borderlands to Beijing and send soldiers from the capital to the borders to gain experience.
 Despite opposition from Grand Secretary Li Dongyang, the Emperor implemented the reform and placed Jiang in charge of the troops.

 In 1516, the Zhengde Emperor, tired of constant criticism from officials, began to consider the idea of going to Xuanfu.
 Jiang, in an attempt to distance the Zhengde Emperor from Qian, convinced the Emperor that Xuanfu had better musicians and women, and that he would have real skirmishes with the Mongols in the borderlands instead of simulated battles in Beijing.
-In the fall of 1517, the Emperor traveled to the borderlands and stayed there for two years.
-Jiang served as his first adjutant, and for his role in a successful battle with the Mongols in October 1517, he was appointed as a count.
-Specifically, he was given the title of Count of Pinglu (Pinglu bo).
+In the autumn of 1517, the Emperor traveled to the borderlands and stayed there for two years.
+Jiang served as his first adjutant, and for his role in a successful battle with the Mongols in October 1517, he was granted the title of count, specifically Count of Pinglu (Pinglu bo).